Skip to main content

 Facilities may also report additional details about their source reduction activities in an optional text field of the TRI reporting form.

-• Methyl isobutyl ketone: An automobile manufacturer changed to a purge solvent with lower volatile organic compound (VOC) content, reducing the amount of methyl isobutyl ketone managed as waste.
+• Certain glycol ethers: An automobile manufacturer switched to a solvent with a lower concentration of TRI-reportable glycol ethers for its paint shop application line.
 [Click to view facility details in the TRI P2 Search Tool]

 You can compare facilities’ waste management methods and trends for any TRI chemical by using the TRI P2 Search Tool.